Bike computers are devices that help us track our rides, connect additional sensors, or navigate through places we don’t know.

 A smartphone attached to a phone mount is a good bike computer alternative.
 However, if you use a low-quality mount, your phone may fall and break.

 Another way is to keep your phone in a jersey pocket.
-But you won’t see your ride data as on a bike computer.
+But you won’t see your ride data as if you were using a bike computer.

 There is another downside.
 Smartphones drain their battery quicker than bike computers.
 So you will need to recharge it often, and if you plan to do long rides, they may not even last the entire ride.